STA/OPR 9750 Week 4 Pre Assignment: Single-Table dplyr Verbs

 1. Recall a factor is a vector with a fixed set of possible values, often used to represent categorical data.
 Here, we follow the NY DMV and allow M, F, and X values for sex, but, in general, representation of sex and gender in databases is a tricky problem.
 See this essay for a list of some of the complexity of real people.
 (This essay follows in a longer tradition of “the world is much more complicated than you would believe” essays: names, time, addresses.
 People - and the world we create - are infinitely complex.↩︎

-2. We will say much more about R’s missing data model in a few weeks.↩︎
+2. We will say much more about R’s missing data model in class this week.↩︎